-Blame it on our social media feeds (where we're constantly double-tapping images of pristinely-lined canned beans and sleek jars of pasta and cereals), but one seasonal organization overhaul we're finding ourselves embarking on is one that involves our kitchen shelves.
-It's a daunting undertaking if you're starting from scratch, which is why we recently tapped Los Angeles-based professional organizer Jen Robin of Life in Jeneral to share her top IKEA kitchen pantry organization ideas.
+Blame it on our social media feeds—where we're constantly double-tapping images of pristinely-lined canned beans and sleek jars of pasta and cereals—but one organization overhaul we're finding ourselves embarking on involves our kitchen shelves.
+It's a daunting undertaking if you're starting from scratch, which is why we tapped expert Jen Robin to share her top IKEA pantry storage ideas.

-"When embarking on a pantry overhaul, think about your routine: What is grabbed most often and least often?
-Keep in mind everyone in the household, too.
+"When embarking on a pantry overhaul, think about your routine: what is grabbed most often and least often?"
+Robin notes.
+"Keep everyone in the household in mind, too.
 The goal is to create a functional flow and systems that are easily maintainable, making sure everything is visible, and that everything has a home."

-Have a Game Plan
+Make a Game Plan

-Nobody ever said embarking on a complete kitchen pantry overhaul would be easy—or quick, for that matter.
-You may already have all of your favorite pantry designs Pinned, but first, you'll need to have a concrete concept of the actual space you'll be working with.
+Nobody ever said that a complete kitchen pantry overhaul would be easy—or quick, for that matter.
+You may already have all of your favorite pantry designs pinned, but first, you'll need to have a concrete concept of the actual space you'll be working with.

 Edit Your Pantry